DataDog/integrations-extras/f5-distributed-cloud/README.md

 1. Select the Show Advanced Fields toggle
 2. Within the Batch Options section:
 	 a.
 Select Timeout Seconds for the Batch Timeout Options and enter a timeout value in the Timeout Seconds box.
 	 b.
 Select Max Events for the Batch Max Events and enter a value between 32 and 2000 in the Max Events box.
 	 c.
 Select Max Bytes for the Batch Bytes and enter a value between 4096 and 1048576 in the Batch Bytes box.
-Logs will be sent after the batch size equals or exceeds the specified byte size.
+Logs are sent after the batch size equals or exceeds the specified byte size.
 3. Within the TLS section:
 	 a.
 Select Use TLS for the TLS field.
 	 b.
 Select Server CA Certificates for the Trusted CA field.
 Enter the certificates in PEM or Base64 format in the Server CA Certificates box.